junxit/us-congress-code/title-16/chapter-5a/sec-668ee.md

 ### References in Text

 This Act, referred to in text, means Pub.
 L. 89–669, Oct.
 15, 1966, 80 Stat.
 927, as amended, which enacted sections 668aa to 668ee, amended sections 460k, 696, 696b, 715c, 715i to 715k, 718d, and repealed sections 715d–1, 715d–2, 715l, 715m of this title.
 For complete classification of this Act to the Code, see Tables.
 The Bankhead-Jones Farm Tenant Act, referred to in par.
 (5)(B), is act July 22, 1937, ch.
 517, 50 Stat.
-522, as amended.
-Title III of the Act is classified generally to subchapter III (§ 1010 et seq.) of chapter 33 of Title 7, Agriculture.
+522. Title III of the Act is classified generally to subchapter III (§ 1010 et seq.) of chapter 33 of Title 7, Agriculture.
 For complete classification of this Act to the Code, see Short Title note set out under section 1000 of Title 7 and Tables.

 ### Amendments